Motion Performance: Tales of a Muscle Car Builder

 While any Baldwin-Motion offering was a fully tuned, ready-to-drive performance car, it was the Phase III cars that set the mark.
 They literally belched out 500+ horsepower, would tootle your butt to work, and destroy competition on the weekends.
 Buying a Phase III car meant 11-second time slips – guaranteed.
 It was part of the warranty that a Baldwin-Motion Phase III car – with an approved driver on an approved track – would run 11.50s at 120 miles per hour.

-As great as we remember our stock plain-Jane Camaros, Mustangs and Barracudas being, they didn't provide the true awe of the Muscle Car legend.
-Truth be-told, while they don't drive with the same response and ferocity, a lot of four and six-cylinder commuter cars today can beat those cars in a timed race.
-It was cars like those from Baldwin-Motion and the level of performance that could be gained from a little tweaking that were what the Golden Age of the Muscle Car was really all about.
-Thanks to the author Martyn Schorr and Baldwin Chevrolet no one screamed performance like Joel Rosen and his Motion Performance-built Supercars.
+As great as we remember our stock plain-Jane Camaros, Mustangs, and Barracudas being, they didn't provide the true awe of the Muscle Car legend.
+Truth be-told, while they don't drive with the same response and ferocity, a lot of four and six-cylinder commuter cars today, can beat those cars in a timed race.
+It was cars like those from Baldwin-Motion, and the level of performance that could be gained from a little tweaking, that were what the Golden Age of the Muscle Car was really all about.
+Thanks to the author Martyn Schorr and Baldwin Chevrolet, no one screamed performance quite like Joel Rosen and his Motion Performance-built Supercars.

 This book is the story behind the legend of the Baldwin-Motion cars that was created by the man and his passion.
-Here's a look at what's inside:
+The following is a look at what's inside.